cfhamlet/os-pywf/README.md

 * ``--startup``, a function invoked when startup, before download pages.
 The function have only one parameter which is the series or the parallel of Workflow

-* ``--cleanup``, a function invoked when cleanup, after all downdloads finish.
+* ``--cleanup``, a function invoked when cleanup, after all downloads finish.
 The function have only one parameter same as startup function

     ```
     # app.py